yaronf/I-D/STAR/draft-sheffer-acme-star.md

 # Protocol Flow

-The protocol flow can be split into two: a LURK interface, used by CDN and DNO to agree on the name delegation, and the ACME STAR interface, used by DNO to obtain the short-term and automatically renewed certificate from the CA, which is eventually consumed by the CDN.
+The protocol flow can be split into two: a STAR interface, used by CDN and DNO to agree on the name delegation, and the extended ACME interface, used by DNO to obtain the short-term and automatically renewed certificate from the CA, which is eventually consumed by the CDN.
 The latter is also used to terminate the delegation, if so needed.

 The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol: